sjbrown/misc_work/deckahedron/foundation.md

 This document is the foundation.
 The other documents describe the modules -- optional additions to the rules.
-You can keep your game sessions simple by just using this foundation, or you can add depth and interesting choices by choosing some modules.
+You can keep your game sessions simple by just using this foundation, or you can add depth and interesting choices by including some modules.

 # Why modules?